ruggeri/tech-notes/randos/physics/power-generation.md

 electromagnetic radiation to voltage - somehow.
 I don't understand how.

 The other form of solar power is concentrated solar power.
 Here, EMR is focused using mirrors on a central point, which is then heated.
+If you can boil water, then you can run a steam engine!
+The mirrors track the sun and are called "heliostats".

 This now takes us to our next series of power generation methods: heat engines.
 It's not obvious how turn heat energy into anything useful.